-FACT WITNESSES—Subpoenas and Expenses The issuance of subpoenas for defense fact (as opposed to expert) witnesses to attend a hearing or trial, is governed by Rule 17 of the Federal Rules of Criminal Procedure and 28 U.S.C. §1825.
-Upon a court order, the United States Marshal Service (USMS) is responsible both for (1) serving subpoenas and (2) paying the witness fees and expenses of fact witnesses.
-To get a fact witness subpoenaed, follow these steps: Issuance of a Subpoena
+FACT WITNESSES—Subpoenas and Expenses.
+The issuance of subpoenas for defense fact (as opposed to expert) witnesses to attend a hearing or trial, is governed by Rule 17 of the Federal Rules of Criminal Procedure and 28 U.S.C. §1825.
+Upon a court order, the United States Marshal Service (USMS) is responsible both for (1) serving subpoenas (if requested by defense counsel), and (2) paying the witness fees and expenses of fact witnesses.

-1. Prepare a Motion for Production of Witnesses (Rule 17(b)).
-In the motion, list the witnesses you want subpoenaed and the address for each witness.
-If the witnesses will be entitled to payment of expenses, such as transportation and lodging, that should be included in the Order.
-If funds need to be advanced (rather than reimbursed) that should also be included in the Order.
-A sample motion is here
+1. Prepare one of the above motions using the fillable Word Motion form.
+If the witnesses will be entitled to payment of expenses, such as transportation and lodging, that should be included in the fillable Word Order.
+If funds need to be advanced (rather than reimbursed) that should also be included in the fillable Word Order form.

 2. File the motion, ex parte and under seal.
 You do not have to get prior permission to file this motion under seal.
 The CM/ECF screens will look like this:

-3. After filing the motion, email an Ex Parte Order for Production of Witnesses to the judge’s chambers address.
-The Order should also include the names and addresses of the witnesses.
-A sample Order is here.
+3. After filing the motion, email a filled in Ex Parte Order to the judge’s chambers address.

-4. Once the Ex Parte Order for Production has been signed and electronically filed, you may prepare your subpoena.
-A fillable PDF subpoena is here.
+4. Once the Ex Parte Order for Production has been signed and electronically filed, you may prepare your subpoena, using the Court's form for subpoenaing a witness or documents as appropriate.

 5. Email or take the completed subpoena to the clerk’s office.
 An official seal and signature will be placed on the subpoena and returned to you.